rafaeldeleonp/library-python/README.md

 # library-python

-Project to learn python and to test syntax
+Project to learn python and to test syntax.
+When you run the application, it will automatically run the seed and when you stop the application it will drop the database.

 ## Getting started